Peter Knight (musician): 2013-2023: Australian Art Orchestra

-In 2016 Knight won Albert H. Maggs Composition Award for his work Diomira.
+In 2016 Knight won Albert H. Maggs Composition Award for his work Diomira inspired by [Italo Calvino] and his story of the same name.
 The winning work was commissioned by the Australian Art Orchestra and premiered at the Metropolis New Music Festival in May.
 This award came in the form of a commission to develop the piece into a full-length concert work.
+Diomira was released on Hospital Hill in 2021 on an album called Crossed and Recrossed, which also includes a work called The Plains, inspired by author Gerald Murnane which premiered at [Jazztopad] in Poland in 2018 and received positive reviews.

 In 2017 Knight performed at the 14th Jazztopad festival in Poland during the Melting Pot concerts.

 At OzAsia 2017, Knight curated a concert program for the festival that saw the AAO collaborating with ghuzeng player Mindy Meng, Japanese composer Keiichiro Shibuya, p'ansori singer Bae Il Dong (Korea) and traditional songman from Arnhem Land, Daniel Wilfred.